tweag/HaskellR/doc/H-ints.md

 For this reason, H allows the `SEXP` and `HExp` types to be indexed by the form of the expression.
-For example, a value which is known to be a real number can be given the type `SEXP R.Real`.
+For example, a value which is known to be a real number can be given the type `SEXP s R.Real`.
 In general, one does not always know *a priori* the form of an R expression, but pattern matching on an algebraic view of the expression allows us to "discover" the form at runtime.
 In H, we define the `HExp` algebraic